East Kutai Regency: Administrative districts

 Notes: (a) except the village of Kelinjau Ulu (which has a postcode of 75556). (b) includes the kelurahan of Teluk Lingga.

+(c) the most southern district within the regency, Teluk Pandan District largely surrounds the independent city of Bentong on its landward side.

-(c) includes the kelurahan of Singa Geweh. (d) includes 16 islands off the coast of Kalimantan. (e) includes 8 islands off the coast of Kalimantan.
+(d) includes the kelurahan of Singa Geweh. (e) includes 16 islands off the coast of Kalimantan. (f) includes 8 islands off the coast of Kalimantan.

 Climate

 Sangatta, the seat of the regency has a tropical rainforest climate (Af) with moderate rainfall from July to October and heavy rainfall from November to June.